-A tradition of the Pnar tribe, Behdienkhlam festival talks of the spirit of Meghalaya.
-Celebrated for three days every year, the festival is a customary celebration among the natives of Jowai- a scenic little plateau surrounded by the Jaintia hills.
-When translated literally, Behdienkhlam means driving evil spirits.
+A tradition of the Pnar tribe, Behdienkhlam Festival is all about the spirit of Meghalaya.
+Celebrated for three days every year, the festival is a customary celebration among the natives of Jowai, a scenic little plateau surrounded by the Jaintia hills.
+When translated literally, Behdienkhlam means warding off the evil spirit.
 A Hindu festival, Behdienkhlam is celebrated by the Pnar people, the followers of the Niamtre tradition.

-The myth surrounding this festival leads to an interesting story.
-The people believe all of Jowai was once devoid of the human population.
+The Land of no Man.
+The myth surrounding this festival leads to an interesting story that suggests that all of Jowai was once devoid of the human population.
 The only inhabitants of the area were five deities, four stones, and a river maiden.
-The five requested god to convert the lonely forest into a thriving human dwelling.
-Their prayer was heard and the eldest of the deity-U Mokhai is said to have rejoiced with dance and song.
+This is the reason why the five deities, apparently, requested god to convert the lonely forest into a thriving human dwelling.
+Their prayer was heard and the eldest of the deity, U Mokhai is said to have rejoiced with dance and song.

+The Curse of the Horrific Plague.
 One of the more popular stories about the festival is that of the plague curse.
 There was a mythical prophecy that claimed Jowai would be struck by a fierce plague.
-The scare spread among the natives and they rushed to their revered deities-U Mukhai, Mulong, Mooralong, and Musniang.
+The scare spread among the natives and they rushed to their revered deities - U Mukhai, Mulong, Mooralong, and Musniang.
 The deities advised them to worship the divine elements to fight the natural calamities.
-Behdienkhlam is an extension of this belief which suggests health epidemics are an effect of the evil forces.
+Behdienkhlam is an extension of this belief, according to which health epidemics are an effect of the evil forces.

 Source: Dhiraj Singh